Scott3142/python-programming/codelabs/part-4.md

     f.close()
 ```

 The final line closes the open file, which flushes any unwritten information and closes the file object, after which no more writing can be done.
-Python automatically closes a file when the reference object of a file is reassigned to another file but it is a good practice to always use the close() method to close a file.
-We'll be returning to the topic of error handling later but in Python, we can simplify this code down to the use of a single `with` statement as follows:
+Python automatically closes a file when the reference object of a file is reassigned to another file but it is a good practice to always use the `close()` method to close a file.
+In Python, we can simplify this code down to the use of a single `with` statement as follows:

 ```python
 with open("file.txt",'r') as f: